You Can Afford College!

-- All student payments for the spring 2014 semester will be based upon the number of
+- All student payments for the summer 2014 semester will be based upon the number of

-units the student is enrolled in as of February 2, 2014.
-The units enrolled in as
+units the student is enrolled in as of June 29, 2014.
+The units enrolled in as of

 for the summer semester.
 Any increases or decreases made to the student's unit load

-after February 2 will not be considered when calculating the payment amount for the spring
+after June 29 will not be considered when calculating the payment amount for the summer

 semester.
 However, if a student withdraws from all classes and is no longer enrolled

-for the spring semester, the student may owe a repayment of funds received to the
+for the summer semester, the student may owe a repayment of funds received to the

-- You must enroll in all classes for the spring semester including any 16 week, 8 week
+- You must enroll in all classes for the summer semester including any 8 week, 6 week

-or other short term classes offered during the spring semester by February 2, 2014
+or other short term classes offered during the summer semester by June 29, 2014 to

 but initially enrolls later in the semester in short term courses, then units used